Cross-country winter storm could wreck post-Thanksgiving travel

 The biggest snow through the weekend will center on the Midwest.
 Significant parts of Iowa, Wisconsin, Illinois and Michigan will end up with more than 6 inches of snow piling up over the next few days.

 If the Chicago area receives 8 or more inches of snow from early Saturday morning into early Sunday morning, it will be the snowiest two-day stretch for the city since January 2021.
-The city’s heaviest snow is likely on Saturday, which could wreck havoc on air travel out of O’Hare and Midway as well as seriously hinder travel on area roadways.
+The heavy snow began wreaking havoc on air travel Saturday morning, as more than 850 flights coming into and flying out from Chicago’s O’Hare International Airport were canceled, according to data from FlightAware, and flights into the airport experienced delays of up to five hours.

 Snow totals could eclipse the one-foot mark in parts of eastern Iowa — including Cedar Rapids — and far northwest Illinois.
 Travel could be nearly impossible at times in these areas as heavy snow piles up.